Eastern USA is generally considered all states east of the Mississippi River, while the West is considered the states west of the Mississippi.

 USA East is thought of in distinct regions.

-New England, the compact region at most northeastern tip of the U.S., includes the states of Connecticut, Massachusetts, Rhode Island, Maine, New Hampshire, and Vermont.
+New England is the compact region at the most northeastern tip of the U.S. It includes the states of Connecticut, Massachusetts, Rhode Island, Maine, New Hampshire, and Vermont.
 The region’s biggest city is Boston, one of the most historic in the country.
 New England is particularly known for glorious fall foliage, varied coastlines (whether rocky peninsulas in Maine or beaches on Cape Cod), historic lighthouses and covered bridges, and utterly charming villages.

 The top tourist attractions of the Mid-Atlantic are the beaches of Delaware, Virginia, Maryland and New Jersey.
-But of course the Mid-Atlantic is also home to the nation’s capital, Washington DC — as well as tons of Civil and Revolutionary War sites in Virginia and Pennsylvania.
+But of course the Mid-Atlantic is also home to the nation’s capital, Washington DC.
+History abounds with Civil and Revolutionary War sites in Virginia and Pennsylvania.
 (Does the Liberty Bell in Philadelphia strike a bell?)

-Florida offers a tropical corner of the USA that makes the perfect winter getaway, from Fort Myers and Naples to Miami and the Florida Keys.
+Florida is part of the South and offers a tropical corner of the USA that makes the perfect winter getaway.
+Visitors flock to Fort Myers and Naples as well as Miami and the Florida Keys.
 Orlando has its theme parks, and Florida’s Space Coast is all about the launch.
-But don’t forget Florida’s good nature: away from the cities, woods and waters rule.
-Birding and springs delight throughout the Florida Panhandle, and wildlife watching is the draw in Florida’s Everglades.
+Florida’s nature also is important.
+Birding and springs delight throughout the Florida Panhandle.
+Wildlife watching is the draw in Florida’s Everglades.
 With the oldest European-founded cities in the United States and even older indigenous settlements uncovered by archaeologists, Florida’s roots are far deeper than they appear.

 The United States has several national holidays that are observed each year, resulting in closed locations, changed hours, and a peak or lull in attendance.
 For localized information, check the When to Go tab for your destination.
 On a national level, these holidays are official: